Add CSS utilities to your project

 a2-fs-* | font-size | {heading|label|paragraph}-{xsmall|small|default|large|xlarge} |

-For styled text in product UI, prefer the Text component.
+Text component.
 Typography utilities are useful for plain HTML or custom markup.

 Accessibility